 Hospitality is not about offering an excess of food and drink to guests.
 It’s about making guests feel part of the family from the word go.
 This is particularly true when it comes to those who find themselves in very unfamiliar surroundings.
 Paweł and company ticked all the right boxes when it came to settling my nerves and making me feel welcome.

 The first stage of culture shock

 Researchers generally agree that there are four different stages to the process of culture shock.
 These are honeymoon, negotiation, adjustment and adaptation.

 My first trip to Poland was a wholly spontaneous affair.
-After all, I had hardly got to know Paweł before he invited me to travel with him from Nottingham.
-Hence, I had nothing to lose and everything to gain and enjoy.
+After all, I had hardly got to know Paweł before he invited me to Poland.
+Hence, I had nothing to lose and everything to look forward to.
 I think that this spontaneity was one of the reasons why the “honeymoon” period was always going to be a euphoric one for me.
 In Mszana, every stroll, the slow pace of life and anything else that looked different to what I’d been used to in England, hit me with a positive rush of adrenaline.

 I immediately became infatuated with the language, people and the food in my new surroundings.

 In sum, the “honeymoon” stage of culture shock certainly had a hold over me during my first week in Mszana Dolna.